 As he began digging into Flaherty’s background, Yuzuk decided to write a book, having previously put together an award-winning documentary on the man’s fascinating life.
 To do so, he enlisted the help of his father, Neil.
 The book dives into some of the details of Flaherty’s life that weren’t in the documentary.
 The trailer for the documentary can be seen here.

-Flaherty was always sensitive about his height.
+Richard Flaherty was always sensitive about his height.
 When he was young growing up in Stamford, Connecticut, he set about achieving the best possible physical condition he could and started learning martial arts.

 When he joined the Army, he was bullied and harassed by both fellow soldiers and drill sergeants.
 That was until he showed his mettle in the hand-to-hand combat pit against his largest and biggest bully.
 He went through much the same in OCS, but persevered and graduated.
 Evidently, his nickname, “The Giant Killer,” which was given to him back in high school, was apt.

 His commander in Vietnam hated the diminutive lieutenant.
 Some of Flaherty’s men corroborated this.
 As a result of the commander’s animosity, they always got the short end of the stick when it came to operations.
-His men knew Flaherty to be fearless and ruthless in combat and he was a capable commander.
+His men knew Flaherty to be fearless and ruthless in combat and a capable commander.

 After the war, like many Army officers, Flaherty was riffed out.
 This was a devastating blow to him.
 A failed relationship, an assortment of jobs, and later the death of a fiancé devastated him and eventually left him homeless.